Helen Rushall: Life and career

 Burma became independent from the UK on 4 January 1948, and, by the mid-fifties, had begun expelling the non-Burmese population, who were told that they had to leave the country by a certain date.
 Consequently, in 1955 the Rushall family returned to the UK.
 They lived in Aberdeen for two years, before moving to Friars Cliff in Christchurch, Dorset.
-In 1958 Rushall was made an MBE as part of the New Year Honours in recognition of her work on the executive committee of the council, as well as her rehabilitation work after World War II.
-She attended an investiture—the fifth in a series of six—at Buckingham Palace on 12 March that year, when Queen Elizabeth II presented her and 176 other men and women with the insignia of their awards.
+In December 1957, the foreign secretary, Selwyn Lloyd, submitted Rushall's name to Queen Elizabeth II for her appointment as an MBE.
+Following Lloyd's recommendation, the Queen directed that Rushall be appointed an MBE as part of the 1958 New Year Honours in recognition of her work on the executive committee of the National Council of Women in Burma, as well as her rehabilitation work after World War II.
+Rushall attended an investiture—the fifth in a series of six—at Buckingham Palace on 11 March that year, where the Queen presented her and 176 other men and women with the insignia of their awards.
 Rushall died on 15 October 1984 in Christchurch, at the age of 70.
+Her funeral was held on 19 October at All Saints Church in Mudeford.